stirner/vagrant/README.md

 # vagrant

-* Complete provision of platform with vagran
+* Complete provision of platform with Vagrant
 ![Vagrant Diagrom](./img/vagrant.png)

-you need Vagrant to be able to launch the full stack.
+You need Vagrant to be able to launch the full stack.

     vagrant up